Last Updated on 18th October 2023 by Sarah Sarsby

 Another month, another monthly faves post.
 Is it just me or does anyone else feel like 2019 is flying by?
 I can’t believe we’re almost in October.

 As with all my monthly faves, I share my top 5 beauty products that I’ve been loving for the month.
-You can check out what I was head over heels for last month here.

 I’ve made a vow to myself to stop buying so much makeup and skincare as I have loads of different products and can’t get round to mentioning them all on the blog.
 Until I get to a point where I’ve written about most of my collection, I’m going to try to ease off a bit.

 I say that but most of the products in my September faves are new purchases lol.